DexterLagan/invoicer/README.md

 `check|123`<br>
 or<br>
 `transfert|0`<br>

-Note: the check number is ignored when 'transfert' is selected.
+The check number is ignored when 'transfert' is selected.

 ## Usage
 Two ways, same result: